mchdsnv/twitter-like-app/README.md

 ## About Project

-Please use the following command:
+Please use the following commands:

 ```
 git clone git@github.com:mchdsnv/twitter-like-app.git